rorymcgit/honeycomb-tv-tech-test/README.md

 I considered putting a guard clause on the add method to prevent duplication of a broadcaster, however I felt that this was off spec.

+I understand I have set the bulk discount threshold to be over $30 and not "$30 or over".
+I followed the spec's wording literally in this case.

 # INSTRUCTIONS